-When Gilpin attempts to theorize he undoubtedly ties himself in the very knots Marshall suggests, and in this sense it is important to recognize that Gilpin is not a theorist and that his tours do not engage with the picturesque as a narrowly aesthetic problem.
-On entering a garden Gilpin’s picturessque vision confronts him with the moral status of property owning, with the individual’s place in the natural order, and with the role of the garden as a representation of that order.
+When Gilpin attempts to theorize he undoubtedly ties himself in the very knots Marshall points to, yet Gilpin is not a theorist, and his tours do not engage with the picturesque as a narrowly aesthetic problem.
+When he enters a garden, Gilpin’s picturesque vision leads to a confrontation with moral questions: the status of property owning, the individual’s place in the natural order and the role of the garden as a representation of that order.
 What makes his position so confusing, however, is that he addresses these issues—initially at least—in what look like formal aesthetic terms.
-Thus, while Horace Walpole famously claimed that the great garden-designer William Kent “leapt the fence and saw that all nature was a garden,” Gilpin tends to approach from the other direction, to look over the fence, and back into the garden.
+Thus, while Horace Walpole famously claimed that the great garden-designer William Kent “leaped the fence and saw that all nature was a garden,” Gilpin tends to approach from the other direction, to look over the fence and back into the garden.
 From that perspective, things look rather different.

-If we return, then, to my opening question of why Gilpin doesn’t like landscape gardens, there is an obvious “aesthetic” answer: as Gilpin repeatedly insists, the smoothness of garden scenes rarely appeals to the landscape painter because it is instead roughness which provides interest to the eye.
-In their ongoing correspondence about gardens and the picturesque in the 1770s and 1780s, Gilpin’s friend, the poet and gardener William Mason, wrote:
+If we return, then, to my opening question, why Gilpin doesn’t like landscape gardens, there is an obvious “aesthetic” answer: as Gilpin repeatedly insists, the smoothness of garden scenes rarely appeals to the landscape painter because it is instead roughness that provides interest to the eye.
+With an apt metaphor, William Mason, a gardener and poet who was Gilpin’s friend and correspondent through the 1770s and 1780s, defined the appeal of such roughness:

 But I am well aware that you and I shall never agree in these Matters for our two Arts, as much as I have endeavord to bring them into sisterhood, are but really half blood.
 Gardening when one has made her as natural and as degagéé as one can, has a certain neatness about her, which makes her chuse always to appear in her starched Apron, & Ruffles; whereas Landscape Painting loves to have her things rumpled about her, and her hankerchief hardly pinned to her Stomacher.

-Like Mason, Gilpin repeatedly insists on this distinction, and repeatedly turns to matters of formal composition; but in doing so he also insists that the formal concerns of composition are not an end in themself.
+Like Mason, Gilpin repeatedly insists on this distinction, and repeatedly turns to matters of formal composition; but in doing so he also insists that the formal concerns of composition are not ends in themselves.
 Thus, when describing his favorite landscapes of the Lake District he writes:

 No tame country, however beautiful, however adorned, can distend the mind, like this awful and majestic scenery.
 The wild sallies of untutored genius often strike the imagination more, than the most correct effusions of cultivated parts.
 Tho the eye therefore might take more pleasure in a view (considered merely in a picturesque light) when a little adorned by the hand of art; yet I much doubt, whether such a view would have that strong effect on the imagination; as when rough with all it’s bold irregularities about it; when beauty, and deformity, grandeur and horror, mingled together, strike the mind with a thousand opposing ideas; and like chymical infusions of an opposite nature, produce an effervescence, which no harmonious mixtures could produce.

-This stress on the importance of the personal imaginative response illustrates not least of course that, in the tours, Gilpin is not simply concerned with composition, indeed, that his bias toward the sublime rather than the beautiful (and his awareness of Burke’s distinctions and their corollaries) precludes such a response to landscape.
-It also illustrates Gilpin’s fusion of form and its interpretation, for the roughness of scene he admires produces a similar roughness of response, the “effervescence” of “a thousand opposing ideas.”
+Yet this stress on the importance of the personal imaginative response gives a different and striking cast to Gilpin’s concern with composition.
+Indeed, his bias toward the sublime rather than the beautiful (and his awareness of Burke’s distinctions and their corollaries) shows the scope of his concern with form, his fusion of form and its interpretation: the roughness of scene he admires produces a similar roughness of response, the “effervescence” of “a thousand opposing ideas.”